Robotic Process Automation Tutorial (RPA)

-“robots are going to do the tasks which are now performed by humans”.
+“robots are going to do the computer-based repetitive tasks which are now performed by humans”.

 Let me now go in detail:

-- When I say robots are going to do the human tasks that doesn’t mean physical robots are going to sit infront of the computer and do the tasks, it means a software application that will replicate the actions or tasks exactly the way how a human does.
+- When I say robots are going to do the human tasks that don’t mean physical robots are going to sit in front of the computer and do the tasks, it means a software application that will replicate the actions or tasks exactly the way how a human does.

-Now this would have suddenly rang a bell – humans are going to lose jobs!??
+Now, this would have suddenly rung a bell – humans are going to lose jobs!??

-We should be smart enough to identify those new opportunities and prepare ourselves to grab it as and when it arises (Infact now is that right time).
+We should be smart enough to find those new opportunities and prepare ourselves to grab it as and when it arises (In fact now is that right time).

 Humans can do much better interesting jobs!

-When something is delivered without interest, chance more for errors.
-In case of robots there is no such complications as robots doesn’t have interests unlike humans.
+When something is delivered without interest, chances are more for errors.
+In the case of robots, there are no such complications as robots don’t have interests, unlike humans.

-Industrial experts substantiate the automation for below reasons:
+Industrial experts substantiate the Benefits of RPA with the reasons:

 - To avoid human errors and to reduce human efforts.

-- To saves time and improve productivity, accuracy and consistency.
+- To save time and improve productivity, accuracy, and consistency.

 - Enhance the business analytics and easy standardization of workflow.